Hippie Hollow

 KEY CREW

-Madeline Rose Finkel - Writer/Director
+Madeline Rose - Writer/Director

-Madeline Rose Finkel is a current MFA Candidate at NYU Tisch's Graduate Film Program.
+Madeline Rose is a current MFA Candidate at NYU Tisch's Graduate Film Program.
 She was raised between the US and UK and spent the last several years working as a producer in Buenos Aires, Argentina.
 Madeline was named a Fulbright Scholar to Argentina in 2019 for her first documentary production.
 She was then named her one of "14 filmmakers to watch" by the British Council for the Arts and One World Media.
 While still at the beginning of her career, she has been lucky to work with ARTEtv, NOWNESS, the Barbican Centre London, and others

 Pablo Mejía - Cinematographer